maybebyte/anthesis/nixos.md

 good security is often more about what doesn't happen rather than what does.

-### Documentation

-Documentation for NixOS is scattered and of varying quality, whereas OpenBSD has consistently excellent documentation with its man pages and FAQ.

 ## Verdict

 Overall, while I enjoy how innovative NixOS is and concede that it has